Tuesday, December 24, 2013

 Jesus, Lord, at Thy birth.

-With all the pain and abuse the boy suffered under his father, that night a long ago in a small hut, the terror became peace as the first Christmas spirit was first experienced by the boy.
-The father who could not sing beyond “Silent Night, Holy Night” at least made a special night to remember for this boy, who would later bear the name of Morrison.
+Despite all the pain and abuse the boys suffered under his father, that snowy Christmas eve night, a long ago in a small hut, the terror became peace as the first Christmas spirit was experienced by the boys.
+The father who could not sing beyond “Silent Night, Holy Night”, at least made a special night to remember for this boy, who would later bear the name of Morrison.

 Merry Christmas.